JudaBlue: Origins (2004-2010)

-Forty Days, hiatus, and recent activity (2010-2014)
+Forty Days, hiatus, and later activity (2010-2014)

 Preceding a year-long hiatus to allow Gaisin and Hoffman to study in Israel, the band recorded their debut EP, Forty Days, in Bethesda, Maryland with producer Taylor Larson of From First to Last.
 The EP was released on January 1, 2010, and spawned two singles, "Im Lo Aleh" and the title track.
 A release party was held at Café Café in Jerusalem's Mamilla Mall.

 After Gaisin and Hoffman returned to the U.S. in 2011, the band reunited and released a music video for the single "Falling", based on the Biblical story of David and Goliath.
 The following year, they released another music video called "Change".

 A week after the video's release, Hoffman returned to Israel to serve in the IDF's Givati Brigade.
 Meanwhile, Gaisin stayed in New York and formed the Hasidic soul band Zusha in 2013.
 Despite this, they released the song "Oneness" in March and performed at Yeshiva University's annual Hanukkah concert alongside Alex Clare.

 In 2014, with Hoffman back in New York, he and Gaisin announced on Facebook that they had begun writing new songs together.
 Later in the year, they released two acoustic songs, "All You Got" and "Give Love".

-As of 2020, Gaisin is performing full-time with Zusha while Hoffman started a solo career under the name Jeryko.
+As of 2020, the band is defunct, with Gaisin moving to performing full-time with Zusha while Hoffman started a solo career under the name Jeryko.